 - Since September 7th 2003 the ground station in Maspalomas, Gatineau and Prince Albert are acquiring and processing data for all the ERS-2 satellite passes within the station visibility (apart from passes for which other satellites have an higher priority). - To further increase the wind coverage of the North Atlantic area, since December 8th, 2003 is operative a new ground Station in West Freugh (UK) and data from this new station are available to the user since mid January 2004.
 Due to its location, the West Freugh acquisitions have some overlap with those from three other ESA stations, Kiruna, Gatineau or Maspalomas.
 The station overlap depends on the relative orbit of the satellite.
 Consequentially, overlapping wind Scatterometer LBR data may be included in two products.
-Since the two products are generated at different ground stations the overlap may not be completely precise, with a displacement up to 12 Km and slight differences in the wind data itself. - Since March, 3rd 2004, Matera station is acquiring low rate bit data for all the passes for which is planned a SAR acquisition.
+Since the two products are generated at different ground stations the overlap may not be completely precise, with a displacement up to 12 Km and slight differences in the wind data itself.

+- Since March, 3rd 2004, Matera station is acquiring low rate bit data for all the passes for which is planned a SAR acquisition.
 Gome science data are produced and disseminated to users, Radar Altimeter data, Wave data and Scatterometer data are recorded on tapes and will be available off-line for re-processing.
-This means for the Scatterometer data coverage a very limited improvement due to the fact that are acquired only passes with some SAR activity.

-• Since November 2004 a new acquisition station in Miami (US) is under qualification.
-This will let a full coverage of the Gulf of Mexico and part of the Pacific Ocean on the west Mexico coast.
-Fast delivery data has been disseminated since February 2005.
+This means for the Scatterometer data coverage a very limited improvement due to the fact that are acquired only passes with some SAR activity. - Since February 2005 a new acquisition station in Miami (US) is in operations.
+This new station allows a full data coverage of the Gulf of Mexico and part of the Pacific Ocean on the west Mexico coast. - Since 25th, June 2005 a new acquisition stations have been put into operations in Beijing.
+It covers part of China and Oriental Asia. - Since 5th July 2005 McMurdo ground station is operational in the South Pole.
+It covers all the Antarctic region. - During the reporting period the Hobart station has been validated and it will cover the Australian and New Zealand area.

-Figure 8 shows the AMI operational modes for cycle 102.
+Figure 8 shows the AMI operational modes for cycle 111.
 Each segment of the orbit has different color depending on the instrument mode: brown for wind only mode, blue for windwave mode and green for image mode.
 The red and yellow colors correspond to gap modes (no data acquired).
-For cycle 102 the percentage of the ERS-2 AMI activity is shown in table 4.
-The values are within the nominal range.
+For cycle 111 the percentage of the ERS-2 AMI activity is shown in table 4.
+For cycle 111 is noted a slight decrease of SAR activity at ascending passes.